carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 :::::::::::::::::::::::::::::::::::::: questions

+- What is a (artificial) neural network (ANN)?
 - How is a convolutional neural network (CNN) different from an ANN?
-- What are the different layers used to build a CNN?
+- What are the types of layers used to build a CNN?
-- What is an activation function?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+- Know the different layers: input, hidden (fully connected [dense]
-- Understand how a convolutional neural network diffs from a basic neural network
+- Understand how a convolutional neural network differs from an artificial neural network
 - Explain the terms: kernel, filter, back prop
-- Define the terms: weights, bias, activation function

 ::::::::::::::::::::::::::::::::::::::::::::::::